bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/n/NumberOfPowerSupplyPorts_2zCP6ydR933h5ygkKmdVFt/Documentation.md

-Indicate the type of power supply port of the electric device.
+Indicates the number of power supply ports of the electric device.